-The Directors of the Company are responsible for compliance with the Charitable Fundraising Acts and the preparation of the financial report that gives a true and fair view, and have determined that the basis for preparation of the financial report is appropriate to meet the requirements of the ACNC Act and the Charitable Fundraising Acts and the needs of the members of PanKind Australian Pancreatic Cancer Foundation Limited.
-The Director's responsibility also includes such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error, and to enable compliance with the Charitable Fundraising Acts.
+The Directors of PanKind are responsible for compliance with the Charitable Fundraising Act 1991 and the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 2 to the financial report is appropriate to meet the requirements of the ACNC Act and the Charitable Fundraising Act 1991 and the needs of the members of PanKind.
+The Directors responsibility also includes such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error, and to enable compliance with the Charitable Fundraising Act 1991.

-In preparing the financial report, the Directors are responsible for assessing the ability of the Company to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial report, the Directors are responsible for assessing the ability of PanKind to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate PanKind or to cease operations, or has no realistic alternative but to do so.

-Auditor's Responsibilities for the Audit of the Financial Report
+Auditor's Responsibilities for the Audit of the Financial Report and Compliance with Specific Requirements of the Charitable Fundraising Act 1991

-Our objectives are to obtain reasonable assurance about whether: the financial report as a whole is free from material misstatement, whether due to fraud or error; and the Company complied, in all material respects, with specific requirements of the Charitable Fundraising Acts, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether: the financial report as a whole is free from material misstatement, whether due to fraud or error; and PanKind complied, in all material respects, with specific requirements of the Charitable Fundraising Act 1991, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial report.